 As with every dosha, we need Pitta.
-Pittas understand quickly, thrive in a fast-paced, intense work environment, and certainly have the passion to get the job done.
+Pittas understand quickly, thrive in a fast-paced, intense work environment, and certainly have the passion for getting the job done.
 However, Pittas may burn themselves out, not know when to stop, and become competitive.

 In the body, an overactive Pitta looks like excessive heat, sweating, eczema, rashes, acid reflux, unquenched thirst and hunger, nausea, red eyes or yellowing skin, loose stools and diarrhea.

-In the mind, a dominant Pitta dosha correlates with anger, irritability, quickness to judgement, intolerance, criticism, impatience, envy, and perfectionist tendencies.
+In mind, a dominant Pitta dosha correlates with anger, irritability, quickness to judgment, intolerance, criticism, impatience, envy, and perfectionist tendencies.